CybercentreCanada/assemblyline-service-oletools/README.md

     * All pcode content.
     * Suspicious OLE streams and xml.
     * DDE Links

-    * If in deep scan mode, all OLE streams will be extracted.
+7. If in deep scan mode, all OLE streams will be extracted and hachoir will run its deep object analysis.